StreetScout

 Where is Springfield (Ipswich - Qld)?

-Springfield (Ipswich - Qld) is a suburb of Queensland, Australia.
+Springfield (Ipswich - Qld) is a suburb of Queensland, Australia, in the Ipswich local government area.

 What is the population of Springfield (Ipswich - Qld)?